 - The drive to Kargil is a fascinating mix of desert and greenery!

-- Stop for few minutes at Indus Valley view point and enjoy the valley flanked by Ladakh ranges
+- Stop for a few minutes at the Indus Valley viewpoint and enjoy the valley flanked by Ladakh ranges

-- Drive for few kilometres and stop for a gorgeous view of Indus and Zanskar confluence.
+- Drive for a few kilometres and stop for a gorgeous view of the Indus and Zanskar confluence.

 - As you cross Gurudwara Pathar Saheb, keep looking for the signage “Magnetic Hill”.
 This is a geographic marvel!
 Check it yourself.

-- For next few hours drive along Indus river.
-Notice the fantastic colours of the mountains glimmering in morning light!
+- For the next few hours drive along the Indus River.
+Notice the fantastic colours of the mountains glimmering in the morning light!

 - Reach Alchi and get marvelled at the murals in the famous monastery.
 Have breakfast here

-- As you near Lamayuru, get stunned by spectacular moonscape!
+- As you near Lamayuru, get stunned by the spectacular moonscape!

 - The setting of Lamayuru monastery is stunning!
 Spend an hour exploring the monastery.

-- Return to highway and start climbing to Fotu La the highest mountain pass on this stretch at 11,500 feet.
-This is an interesting stretch of the road looping all the way up with stunning landscape all around!
-On reaching Fotu La, stop for few minutes to absorb 360 degree views!
+- Return to the highway and start climbing to Fotu La the highest mountain pass on this stretch at 11,500 feet.
+This is an interesting stretch of the road looping all the way up with stunning landscapes all around!
+On reaching Fotu La, stop for a few minutes to absorb 360-degree views!

 - Continue your journey on the highway and stop at Mulbekh Chamba on the highway.

-- Reach Kargil by evening for night stay.
+- Reach Kargil by evening for a night stay.

 Day 3 – Kargil – Drass (Kargil War Memorial) – Cave monastery – Patthar Sahib – Leh

 - Depart Kargil at 6 AM.
 Drive to Drass to visit Kargil War Memorial.